 (19) Where the naming rights are honorary and relate to a former employee, the person must have finished their employment with the University and are not likely to be re-employed by the University at any time in the future.
 They may have an ongoing association with the University in the form of an emeritus professorship or adjunct appointment, but not be in receipt of any kind of remuneration.

 (20) Proposals for naming rights in honour of a living person will not be undertaken without their consent and in the case of a deceased person the Office of Advancement and Alumni will consult with relevant parties where it is appropriate and practicable to do so.
 (Refer to the Memorial Establishment Guidelines)

-(21) UWS Development will forward submissions to the Deputy Vice-Chancellor, Academic and Research via the Pro Vice-Chancellor (Engagement and International) for endorsement.
+(21) The Office of Advancement and Alumni will forward submissions to the Deputy Vice-Chancellor, Academic and Research via the Pro Vice-Chancellor (Engagement and International) for endorsement.
 The Deputy Vice-Chancellor, Academic and Research will forward the endorsed submission to either the Vice-Chancellor and President or Academic Senate, depending on the item to be named.

 (22) The Vice-Chancellor and President will either endorse or reject the submission.
 Endorsed submissions will be forwarded with a recommendation to the Remuneration and Nominations Committee who will make a recommendation to the Board of Trustees; or reject the submission.

 (23) The Academic Senate will approve or reject submissions for the naming of standard scholarships and prizes.
 Where the submission is non-standard then it will make a recommendation to the Remuneration and Nominations Committee, who will make a recommendation to the Board of Trustees.